codewithmark/EasySupabase-PHPClass/README.md

-# 📘 Supabase PHP Class – Beginner Guide & Full Documentation
+# 📘 Easy Supabase PHP Class – Beginner Guide & Full Documentation

 This class allows you to communicate with your **Supabase** project directly from PHP, without Composer or external libraries.
 Use it to manage posts, users, comments, or anything stored in Supabase.